AD18 Possession, Use and Distribution of Alcoholic Beverages

 Permission to use, possess or distribute Alcoholic Beverages on University Property or at a University-Sponsored Event will not be granted to:

-- Non-University groups or organizations using University facilities under University Policy AD02.
+- Non-University groups or organizations using University facilities under University Policy AD02 Non-University Groups Using University Facilities, unless a written exception is granted by the policy steward.

 - Undergraduate student groups or other organizations of which, by the nature of the organization, most of the members in the group or organization are under the age of twenty-one years.

-If permission is granted, possession, use and distribution of Alcoholic Beverages must also be in compliance with policy FN10, including Risk Management Guidelines for Alcoholic Beverages.
+If permission is granted, possession, use and distribution of Alcoholic Beverages must also be in compliance with policy FN10 Other Business Expenses and Activities.

-The sale of Alcoholic Beverages on University Property or at University-Sponsored Events is prohibited unless prior written approval is obtained as set forth herein.
-All approved sale of Alcoholic Beverages on University Property or at University-Sponsored Events shall comply with this Policy, applicable law and any other rules, regulations, policies or procedures established by the Senior Vice President for Finance/Business.
+The sale of Alcoholic Beverages on University Property or at University-Sponsored Events is prohibited unless prior approval is obtained as set forth herein.
+All approved sale of Alcoholic Beverages on University Property or at University-Sponsored Events shall comply with this Policy, applicable law and any other rules, regulations, policies, or procedures established by the Chief Risk Officer or their delegate.

-REQUESTING AUTHORIZATION TO POSSESS, USE OR DISTRIBUTE ALCOHOLIC BEVERAGES ON UNIVERSITY PROPERTY OR AT A UNIVERSITY-SPONSORED EVENT:
+AUTHORIZATION TO POSSESS, USE OR DISTRIBUTE ALCOHOLIC BEVERAGES ON UNIVERSITY PROPERTY OR AT A UNIVERSITY-SPONSORED EVENT

 University-Sponsored Events at any other University location (i.e., locations not affiliated with the University Park campus) may use a non-University liquor licensee to provide a "cash bar" or similar arrangement.
-Non-University liquor licensees must be pre-approved by the Risk Management Office.
+The licensee must provide a certificate of liquor liability insurance and warrant that they are using RAMP certified bartenders.

 The following parameters apply to any event occurring on University Property or at any University-Sponsored Event occurring at another location: